Oscar-Winning Childhood Star Dies at 90

 After his education at Vanderbilt University in Nashville, Tennessee, where he studied pre-law, Jarman served as an officer in the U.S. Navy for three years.
 He returned to Hollywood in 1959, but when he could not find work in films, he shifted to working behind the scenes as an Armed Forces publicist in Los Angeles, contributing to films about the U.S. Navy.

-In his later years, Jarman continued to maintain ties with Hollywood, making appearances as a special guest at the 70th and 75th Academy Awards telecasts.
+In his later years, Jarman maintained ties with Hollywood, appearing as a special guest at the 70th and 75th Academy Awards telecasts.
 In 2018, he published his memoir, “My Life and the Final Days of Hollywood,” which provided insights into his experiences in Hollywood’s golden age and his views on the industry’s evolution.

-Jarman, who was married three times, is survived by his wife Katie of 38 years, their seven children, and eight grandchildren.
-A memorial service will take place in San Francisco, California, and he will be interred in his birthplace, Nashville, Tennessee.
+Jarman, who was married three times, is survived by his wife of 38 years, Katie, seven children, and eight grandchildren.

 Recent Articles